Azure/AzureDataLake/docs/Hands_on_Labs/USQLCode_HOL.md

 1. How to use C# expressions in your U-SQL scripts.
 2. How to use the Visual Studio's U-SQL code behind capabilities.
 3. How to share and re-use C# and .Net Code with others via U-SQL Assemblies.
-4. How to write User-defined functions and a user-defined extractor.
+4. How to write user-defined functions and a user-defined extractor.

 In addition, you will use: